JimmyAG/Global-Expansion-API-/README.md

 ## Mailing Service

 The `docker-compose.yml` file contains a local mailing service called `mailhog` running on port: `8025` where you will have and inbox and receive all mail sent by the nest app

+## Redis

+Redis is running through BullMQ, since it is not needed elsewhere as inferred by the task!

 ## Matching Formula